 inclusive company culture

 Ensure your hiring processes are free from bias and promote diversity.
 Use structured interviews, diverse hiring panels, and blind resume reviews to reduce the impact of unconscious bias.
 Fair hiring practices are essential for building a diverse and inclusive workplace culture.
+For more information about mental health discrimination examples, please check our blog.

 8. Foster Mentorship Programs